Community Climate Fund - Success Stories

 Amount awarded: £5,000

-Steyning Tennis Club will soon replace 12 floodlights with LED capabilities to decrease CO2e contributions by 61%, increase the product life of lights by 4-5 times and improve lighting quality for 224 members and non-members with access.
+Steyning Tennis Club will shortly replace 12 floodlights with LED capabilities to decrease CO2e contributions by 61%, increase the product life of lights by 4-5 times and improve lighting quality for 224 users.

 Sussex Green Living